 However, life coaching directories from everything I have heard (which is a lot) tend to promise a lot more than they can deliver.

-As such, they’re probably not the wisest decision for any coach who wants to build a long-term sustainable coaching practice.
+As such, they’re probably not the wisest decision for any coach who wants to build a long-term sustainable online life coaching practice.

-There are tens of thousands of life coaches out there with way more slots available than there are clients looking to fill them.
+There are tens of thousands of all types of life coaches out there with way more slots available than there are clients looking to fill them.

 We are in an industry where supply far outweighs demand – which is why most life coaches are struggling.